kayla-codes/landing-page/README.md

 The assignment was to create a web page from scratch based on the design provided.
 The design resources can be found in the design folder.

+There was some room for creativity, so I applied the design to a fictional dog adoption rescue called The Bull Pen.

 # References

 Theme, quote, and CTA text: Black Clover